 The Rice Terraces

-The terraces have become tourism product in ways that complicate their agricultural function.
-The entrance fees that tourists pay, the cafes that overlook photogenic viewpoints, the Instagram swings that have been installed for selfies - these represent commerce that preservation cannot prevent.
-The farmers who maintain the terraces receive some of the tourism revenue; whether that compensates for the disruption remains debated.
+But the terraces have become tourism product in ways that complicate their agricultural purpose.
+Entrance fees, overlook cafes, Instagram swings installed for selfies - commerce has crept in where preservation alone cannot hold the line.
+Farmers who maintain the terraces receive some tourism revenue.
+Whether it compensates for the disruption remains an open question.

 The Dance and Music

-The music that accompanies the dance - the gamelan orchestras whose interlocking rhythms create textures that Western ears find hypnotic - requires training that begins in childhood and continues for life.
-The orchestras that perform are community institutions, their members drawn from villages where rehearsal is social obligation.
-The performances at Ubud Palace and the surrounding temples provide the cultural experience that visitors seek; the traditions they represent survive partly because visitors seek them.
+Gamelan orchestras accompany the dance, their interlocking rhythms weaving textures Western ears often find hypnotic.
+Learning to play begins in childhood and continues for life.
+These orchestras are community institutions, their members drawn from villages where rehearsal counts as social obligation.
+At Ubud Palace and surrounding temples, the nightly performances deliver exactly the cultural encounter visitors seek.
+And so these ancient traditions survive partly because outsiders keep showing up to watch.

 The Sacred Monkey Forest

-The monkey forest demonstrates the Balinese relationship with nature - the animals neither entirely wild nor domesticated, the forest both sacred and accessible, the coexistence that Balinese cosmology assumes between human and natural worlds.
-The visitors who find monkeys charming or annoying miss the point; the forest is holy, and the monkeys are incidental to what makes it so.
+What the forest really demonstrates is the Balinese relationship with nature.
+The animals here are neither entirely wild nor domesticated.
+The forest is both sacred and accessible.
+Balinese cosmology assumes coexistence between human and natural worlds, and this place embodies it.
+Visitors who find the monkeys charming or annoying are missing the point; the forest is holy, and the monkeys are incidental to what makes it so.

 The Wellness Industry